QDesign Music Codec

 Apple has steered away from proprietary codecs like Sorenson Video and

 QDesign, and focused on standards (MPEG4).
-That probably explains why QDesign
+The QDesign codec lost relevance,

 Interface: Graphical (QuickTime component)